-2. CDBG-DR grants allocation formulation and CDBG-DR Grantee Planning and Marketing
+2. CDBG-DR Grants Allocation Formulation and CDBG-DR Grantee Planning and Marketing

-The FEMA data HUD requires to perform its CDBG-DR grants formulation will be generated by FEMA using a database query extracting all data elements listed in Table 4 and Appendix B. FEMA will extract every registration for each distinct FEMA disaster declaration HUD submits in their official request for data.
-HUD requires each FEMA registration to assess assistance funds provided by FEMA and SBA to calculate unmet needs.
+The FEMA data HUD requires to perform its CDBG-DR grants formulation will be generated by FEMA using a database query extracting all data listed in Table 4 and Table 5, and all IA registrant data in Appendix B. FEMA will extract every IA registration for each distinct FEMA disaster declaration HUD submits in their official request for data.

+HUD requires each FEMA IA registration to assess assistance funds provided by FEMA and SBA to calculate unmet needs.
 FEMA and SBA provide the unique FEMA application registration number, or Registration ID, to enable HUD to match FEMA data to SBA data.
 Matching FEMA and SBA data allows HUD to perform the unmet needs analysis using a one-to-one comparison of each individual housing unit.
-This will not be used for determining individual benefits.
+This analysis will not be used for determining individual benefits.